 He served for thirty years in the Air Force as a Medical Executive retiring as a Colonel in 2001.
 Positions held included:

 Commander of several Air Force Hospitals including Langley in Virginia

 The Executive Director for Health Policy for the Assistant Secretary of Defense in Washington DC

 He culminated his military service as the Deputy Surgeon for Air Combat Command where he provided operational and fiscal oversight to seventeen medical treatment facilities

 In the fall of 2001 Scott came to Baylor to help establish a Healthcare Administration Specialization within the MBA program.
 This program had a successful start in the fall of 2003.
-He serves as the administrative director and as the preceptor coordinator placing students in residencies throughout the United States.
+He currently serves as the administrative director of the Robbins Institute for Health Policy and Leadership.